Anti social behaviour

-If the ASB is noise related you should speak to the Environmental Health Department at your local council.
-They may be able to act immediately to stop the noise or they may ask you to keep records of when the noise is happening so they can investigate.
+If you need to report noise nuisance outside of these times, you should contact the Environmental Health Department at your local council.
+They may be able to act immediately to stop the noise or they may ask you to keep records of when the noise is happening so they can also investigate.

-- Or by speaking in person to any member of our staff
+- Speaking in person to any member of our staff

 What will SYHA do?

 If you tell us about ASB, we will:

 - Treat you seriously and investigate the incident sensitively and consistently